MAlDibawy/Trivia_App/README.md

 # trivia API

-Trivia api is a web applcation that allows users to hold trivia on a regular basis using a website to manage and play the game.
+Trivia api is a web app that allows to hold trivia questions and manage to play the game.

 The app allows the user to:

-1) Display questions - both all questions and by category.
-Questions should show the question, category and difficulty rating by default and can show/hide the answer.
+1) Display questions.
 2) Delete questions.
-3) Add questions and require that they include question and answer text.
+3) Add questions and their answers.
-4) Search for questions based on a text query string.
+4) Search for questions based on substrings.
-5) Play the quiz game, randomizing either all questions or within a specific category.
+5) Play the quiz game.

 ## Getting started